 - apprentice: they can assist artistic endeavors, reducing the time they take, and bearing the brunt of complications. - aquatic: they can breathe underwater and move well in water, but will typically face difficulty (even death) on land. - beast: they cannot use language beyond, at best, following simple commands.
-Beasts cannot have -wise tags. - burrowing: they can quickly burrow through the earth. - cover: when ridden, the defenses of this mount also provide some protection to the rider and passengers, providing them +1 armor. - fearless: they will bravely face anything you are willing to face yourself.
-When you order them, if they are uninjured, improve your result by one step. - flying: the follower can fly in some manner - mount: the follower allows others to ride and control it (and are almost always beasts). - terrifying: they inspire fear in those who see them - willful: they resist taking action.
+Beasts cannot have -wise tags. - companion: special, assigned only by beastmasters and cavalrymen. - burrowing: they can quickly burrow through the earth. - cover: when ridden, the defenses of this mount also provide some protection to the rider and passengers, providing them +1 armor. - fearless: they will bravely face anything you are willing to face yourself.
+When you order them, if they are uninjured, improve your result by one step. - flying: the follower can fly in some manner - mount: the follower allows others to ride and control it (and are almost always beasts). - pilot: the follower can pilot airships. - spirit: the follower is some form of spirit, implying astral qualities. - terrifying: they inspire fear in those who see them - \cdot willful: they resist taking action.
 Take -1 ongoing to order them. - +x passenger: they can carry up to x additional human-sized passengers, in addition to a rider.
 Naturally, they could instead carry more smaller passengers or fewer larger.